polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 Magic Menu commands, Hypereval snippets, Hyper IDE plugins, or entire applications and modules - Allowing you to create a _"bonus distribution"_, being much more than the _"core download"_ of Phosphorus Five's Open Source and Free Software distribution.
 We will also supply you with additional tutoring material, such as how to further tighten your security of your distribution, setup the system on multiple heterogenous servers, etc, etc, etc.

+We will also give you access to additional material explaining how to create your own documentation files, to replace (parts) of the documentation, and create documentation for your own modules and apps - In addition to how to allow your customers to purchase additional modules from you, from within Phosphorus Five, etc. The last point would arguably give you your own personal app store, with automatic PayPal integration, leading to your PayPal account, where you can charge whatever you wish for your own modules, and keep the entire profit yourself.

+Whatever you charge yourself for your own modules, and/or bonus material we give you access to, is _your business_, as long as you make sure your customers obeys by our license terms, and have valid licenses for Phosphorus Five from us.

 ### Partner obligations